DestroyCom/StroyGetter/README.md

 # StroyGetter - An online open source youtube downloader

-StroyGetter is a react website, made with React, which allows to download videos from YouTube.
+StroyGetter is a PWA, made with React, which allows to download videos from YouTube.
 It use ExpressJS as backend with the help of ytdl-core and ffmpeg.

 ---